Andrew Benintendi Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians have the ninth-ranked team ERA among all MLB pitching staffs (3.83).

-- Guardians pitchers combine to allow 49 home runs (one per game), the 10th-fewest in the league.
+- Guardians pitchers combine to give up 50 home runs (one per game), the ninth-fewest in baseball.

-- The Guardians are sending Allen (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 3.04 ERA and 29 strikeouts in 26 2/3 innings pitched.
+- Quantrill makes the start for the Guardians, his 10th of the season.
+He is 2-2 with a 4.06 ERA and 29 strikeouts in 51 2/3 innings pitched.

-- His most recent appearance was on Thursday against the Chicago White Sox, when the left-hander tossed 5 2/3 innings, surrendering one earned run while allowing seven hits.
+- His most recent time out came on Friday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering three earned runs while giving up six hits.

-- The 24-year-old has amassed an ERA of 3.04, with 9.8 strikeouts per nine innings, in five games this season.
-Opponents are hitting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.